c4pt000/radiocoin/README.md

 <br>
 if you run it as docker do a "docker pull"
 <br>
-if python reget the github repo and rebuild
+if using python reget the github repo and rebuild

 ```
 docker run -it --net host -d -e "DISPLAY=${DISPLAY:-:0.0}" -v /tmp/.X11-unix:/tmp/.X11-unix c4pt/radiocoin-4.1.4-electrum